kristianlm/chicken-nrepl/readme.md

 ### `nrepl` in compiled code

 `nrepl` also works inside a compiled program.
 However, sometimes [modules] disappear due to compiler optimizations.
+Lowering your optimization level to `-O1`, for example, can help.

+In order to avoid spamming a REPL session with very long prints, it's advicable to issue `(set! ##sys#repl-print-length-limit 2048)` somewhere at startup. `csi` does sets this, so it's only necessary for compiled code.

 ## Source code repository